nivevj/Classic-snake-game/README.md

 # Classic-snake-game
-A classic snake game developed using HTML, CSS and JS
+A classic snake game developed using HTML, CSS and JS.